energinet-open-incubator/innersource-collaboration/README.md

 Currently, the weekly synchronous sessions happen each Thursday at 10:00-11:00.
 If you want to participate in (one of) these sessions, reach out to [@lauranolling](mailto:lau@energinet.dk), who will add you to the calendar invitation.
 The agenda for the upcoming meeting will always be added as a [pull request](https://github.com/project-origin/origin-collaboration/pulls).

 #### Meeting Minutes
-If you are interested in the topics and progress of previous weekly synchronous sessions, you can take a look at [this folder](https://github.com/project-origin/origin-collaboration/tree/main/meetings), where information, templates, and summaries for the meetings are uploaded.
+If you are interested in the topics and progress of previous weekly synchronous sessions, you can take a look at [this folder](https://github.com/project-origin/origin-collaboration/tree/main/meeting_minutes), where summaries for the meetings are uploaded.

 ### Synchronous Partner Meetings
 Besides working on Github, the partnership carries out longer-duration physical partner meetings.
 These meetings are not fixed-date meetings, but will rather be planned when the partnership finds the need for one.
 So far, the partner meetings include workshops and implementer days.